seamless-medley/medley/packages/node-medley/README.md

 ## `audioDeviceChanged`

-Emits when the audio device has changed, use [getAudioDevice](#getaudiodevice) method to get the audio device.
+Emits when the audio device changes, use [getAudioDevice](#getaudiodevice) method to get the current audio device.

 ## `log`
-Emits when a log message has been pushed from the native module.
+Emits when a log message is pushed from the native module.

 > Logging must be enabled when constructing the Medley instance, see [Medley class options](#options)